scalabli/quo/docs/full_screen_apps.rst

 ``I/O objects``
 ---------------

-Every :class:`~quo.Suite` instance requires an I/O
+Every :class:`~quo.Console` instance requires an I/O
 object for input and output:

     - An :class:`~quo.input.Input` instance, which is an abstraction